Skip to content

 Dialysis as toxicology clean-up

-Dialysis sits awkwardly next to distillation and microdiffusion because it is not really an isolation method in the classical sense.
-The poison is not lifted out of the matrix into a clean phase, it is allowed to walk across a semipermeable cellulose membrane while the bulky biological background is held back.
+Dialysis differs from distillation and microdiffusion in direction of analyte movement: rather than lifting a volatile into a clean phase, it allows small molecules to cross a semipermeable cellulose membrane while the bulky biological background is retained.
 The membrane carries a nominal molecular weight cut-off, typically 12 to 14 kDa.
 Albumin (66 kDa), lipoproteins, blood cells and tissue debris stay inside the bag.
 Drugs (almost all under 1 kDa), small peptides, metal ions and inorganic anions cross into the buffer over 24 to 48 hours of slow rocking at 4 degrees C.

 The forensic use case is clean-up.
 Blood or homogenised viscera contaminated with lipids and proteins fouls reverse-phase HPLC columns, depresses LC-MS/MS ionisation through matrix suppression and leaves carbon residue on AAS.
 Dialysis against phosphate-buffered saline gives an essentially protein-free dialysate, ready for direct injection or a quick SPE step.
 NIMHANS Bengaluru and the AIIMS toxicology service use it as a pre-LC-MS/MS option when the analyte is small, hydrophilic and poorly recovered by liquid-liquid extraction.